sandybei/Speaker_Identification_Deep_Learning_Project/README.md

 ```
 ### 3. Data Preprocessing
 File 'audio_analysis' contains functions for audio signal processing and their conversion to audio spectrograms.
-Run the following command to create directories of spectrogram images to be used for training:
+Run the following preprocess audio and create 3 directories of spectrogram images to be used for training and validation:
 ```
 $ python preprocess_audio.py
 ```